Rarely ever seen, a black rhino chomping on some food, facing the camera and sourrounded by dry shrubs.

 Sunrise in the dunes is the name of the game this morning and that means a pre-dawn start and a very early breakfast.
 The best time to photograph the dunes is around sunrise and sunset.
 This is when you can see towering sand dunes illuminated a glowing orange, apricot red on one side and swathed in shadow on the other.
 The depth of field is amazing at this time of day.

-From Sesriem we cover the 60 km into the dunes quickly and arrive at the 2x4 car park where all 2 wheel drive vehicles have to stop.
-From here we enter the ancient Tsauchab River-bed for the last 5km leg to Sossusvlei itself.
+From Sesriem we cover the 60 km into the dunes quickly and we enter the ancient Tsauchab River-bed for the last 5km leg to Sossusvlei itself.
 There is a 4x4 shuttle service that will transport us through the sandy terrain of the riverbed.
-We will visit Dead Vlei, an ancient pan completely surrounded by dunes, that is strikingly populated with dead, skeletal camelthorn trees.
-These trees have been a feature on this landscape for over 1000 years.
-Sossusvlei is almost surrounded by dunes, just one narrow path kept open by the Tsauchab River.
-We have time to explore the area on foot and to climb one of the highest dunes in the world, some towering 300 m above us, the views are breath taking and justly famous.
+We will visit Dead Vlei, an ancient pan completely surrounded by dunes, that is strikingly populated with dead, skeletal camel thorn trees.
+These trees have been a feature of this landscape for over 1000 years.

 • Sossusvlei excursion